 9.4.2.273 WUR Mode element

-The Group ID Bitmap Size field is set to 0 to indicate that the Group ID Bitmap field is not present, is set to 1 to indicate that the Group ID Bitmap field contains a 16-bit bitmap, is set to 2 to indicate that the Group ID Bitmap field contains a 32-bit bitmap, and is set to 3 to indicate that the Group ID Bitmap field contains a 64-bit bitmap.
+The Group ID Bitmap Size field is set to 0 to indicate that the Group ID Bitmap field is not present, is set to 1 to indicate that the Group ID Bitmap field contains a 16-bit bitmap.
+The Group ID Bitmap Size field is set to 2 to indicate that the Group ID Bitmap field contains a 32-bit bitmap.
+The Group ID Bitmap Size field (#1093) is set to 3 to indicate that the Group ID Bitmap field contains a 64-bit bitmap.
 The values of 4 to 15 are reserved.

-The Starting Group ID field contains the value of the first group ID of the Group ID Bitmap field if the Group ID Bitmap Size field is set to a non-zero value.
-Otherwise, the Starting Group ID field is reserved .
+The Starting Group ID field contains the value of the first group ID of the Group ID Bitmap field if the Group ID Bitmap Size field is set to a non-zero non-reserved value.
+The Starting Group ID field contains a single group ID assigned by the WUR AP to the WUR non-AP STA if the Group ID Bitmap Size field is set to 0 (#701)(#1228).
+The Starting Group ID field is reserved if the Group ID Bitmap Size field is set to a reserved value (#1094).

-The Group ID Bitmap field if present, together with the Starting Group ID field, indicates the group IDs assigned by the WUR AP to the WUR STA.
+The Group ID Bitmap field, together with the Starting Group ID field, indicates the group IDs assigned by the WUR AP to the WUR non-AP STA if the Group ID Bitmap Size field is set to a non-zero non-reserved value.
+Otherwise the Group ID Bitmap field is not present.
+The first bit of the Group ID Bitmap field corresponds to bit position 0 (#842).
 Bit position n of the Group ID Bitmap field, if equal to 1, indicates the group ID with a value equal to (SGID + n) is assigned to the WUR STA, where SGID is the value of the Starting Group ID field.
-Bit position n of the Group ID Bitmap field, if equal to 0, indicates the group ID with a value equal to (SGID + n) is not assigned to the WUR STA.
-The Starting Group ID field value is treated as a 12-bit unsigned integer.
+Bit position n of the Group ID Bitmap field, if equal to 0, indicates the group ID with a value equal to (SGID + n) is not assigned to the WUR STA. (#1095)(#1096)

 TGba editor: Change Table 9-318f on P33L28 as follows